MicrosoftDocs/azure-dev-docs/java/jdk/reasons-to-move-to-java-11.md

 #### Multi-Release jar files \[[13](#ref13)\]

 It is possible in Java 11 to create a jar file that contains multiple, Java-release-specific versions of class files.
-This makes it possible for library developers to support multiple versions of Java without having to ship multiple versions of jar files.
+Multi-release jar files make it possible for library developers to support multiple versions of Java without having to ship multiple versions of jar files.
 For the consumer of these libraries, multi-release jar files solves the issue of having to